simeg/dotfiles/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🔐 Private Configuration

 For sensitive environment variables (API keys, project IDs, etc.), use the private config file:

 ### Setup Private Config
 ```bash